tony-go/codesign-macos/README.markdown

 # Codesign macOS application with CMake

-This project illustrates how we could codesign a macOS application with CMake.
+This project illustrates how we could codesign and notarize a macOS application with CMake.

-In this project will try to codesign a basic CLI application written in Objective-C.
+In this project will try to codesign and notarize a basic application written in Objective-C.

 ## Requirements